Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Conclusions and Outlook

+The resulting phase diagram, presented in Fig.~\ref{fig:Phase-Diagram}, highlights the suppression of density-wave transitions with increasing pressure.
+Interestingly, $T_{\rm m,onset}$ appears to follow the pressure dependence of the density-wave transition observed in ultrafast optical pump-probe spectroscopy experiments.\cite{Xu_arxiv_2025} Considering the difference in time scales between $\mu$SR and femtosecond optical spectroscopy ($10^{-5}$–$10^{-10}$\,s for $\mu$SR vs.\ $\sim 10^{-15}$\,s for femtosecond spectroscopy), one may assume that magnetic fluctuations which remain dynamic on the muon time scale could be detected as static order at the femtosecond scale.
+We cannot exclude, however, that the coincidence between $T_{\mathrm{m,onset}}$ and $T_{\mathrm{DW}}$ reported in Ref.~\onlinecite{Xu_arxiv_2025} is accidental.

-The simplest explanation for the different pressure responses of La$_3$Ni$_2$O$_7$ and La$_4$Ni$_3$O$_{10}$ can be formulated as follows: In La$_3$Ni$_2$O$_7$, the decoupling of the SDW and CDW orders allows the SDW transition to be independently enhanced under pressure.
-Applying pressure may strengthen the exchange interactions between nearest Ni moments by compressing the lattice, which, in turn, increases the SDW transition temperature.
-In contrast, in La$_4$Ni$_3$O$_{10}$, the SDW and CDW orders are strongly coupled and intertwined,\cite{Zhang_NatCom_2020} meaning the SDW transition is highly dependent on the stability of the CDW.
-As pressure weakens the CDW order, it also destabilizes the SDW, resulting in a decrease in the SDW transition temperature.
-This contrast highlights the importance of the coupling between SDW and CDW orders in determining their pressure dependence, with La$_4$Ni$_3$O$_{10}$ exhibiting mutual destabilization under pressure, while La$_3$Ni$_2$O$_7$ benefits from more independent behavior of the SDW.
+The simultaneous suppression of density-wave transitions in La$_4$Ni$_3$O$_{10}$ contrasts with the behavior of the two-layer RP nickelate La$_3$Ni$_2$O$_7$~\cite{Khasanov_La327_arxiv_2024}, where external pressure enhances the separation between the SDW and CDW transitions.
+The differing pressure responses of La$_3$Ni$_2$O$_7$ and La$_4$Ni$_3$O$_{10}$ arise from the fact, that in La$_3$Ni$_2$O$_7$ the SDW and CDW orders are decoupled, allowing the SDW transition to be independently enhanced under pressure.
+Lattice compression likely strengthens exchange interactions between neighboring Ni moments, thereby increasing the SDW transition temperature.

+In contrast, in La$_4$Ni$_3$O$_{10}$ the SDW and CDW orders are strongly coupled and intertwined~\cite{Zhang_NatCom_2020}, meaning that the SDW transition is highly dependent on the stability of the CDW.
+As pressure suppresses the CDW order, it simultaneously destabilizes the SDW, leading to a reduction in the SDW transition temperature.
+This contrast highlights the critical role of SDW–CDW coupling in determining the pressure response: La$_4$Ni$_3$O$_{10}$ exhibits mutual destabilization of both orders under pressure, whereas La$_3$Ni$_2$O$_7$ allows the SDW order to evolve more independently.
+It should be noted, however that ultrafast optical studies on both La$_3$Ni$_2$O$_7$, Ref.~\onlinecite{Meng_NatCom_2024} and La$_4$Ni$_3$O$_{10}$, Ref.~\onlinecite{Xu_arxiv_2025}, show that SDW order is suppressed prior to the onset of superconductivity.
+This suggests that, while the double- and triple-layer nickelates display distinct behaviors at low pressures, their phase diagrams may converge as one approaches the superconducting regime at higher pressures.

+The interpretation on the critical role of SDW–CDW coupling is further supported by oxygen isotope effect (OIE) experiments.
+In La$_4$Ni$_3$O$_{10}$, where the SDW and CDW orders are coupled, the OIE on both $T_{\rm SDW}$ and $T_{\rm CDW}$ is nearly identical.
+However, when the magnetic transition is decoupled from the CDW order -- as is the case for the spin-reorientation transition at $T^\ast$ -- the isotope effect on the corresponding magnetic ordering temperature remains negligible.
+In La$_4$Ni$_3$O$_{10}$, where SDW and CDW orders are coupled and both break lattice translational symmetry, the OIE on both $T_{\rm SDW}$ and $T_{\rm CDW}$ is nearly identical.
+However, when the magnetic transition is decoupled from the CDW order -- as in the case of the spin-reorientation transition at $T^\ast$ -- no additional lattice translational symmetry is broken, and the isotope effect on the corresponding magnetic ordering temperature remains negligible.